jinhuayan/rustline/README.md

   Handles persistent session storage, loading, and saving using local JSONL files.

 * `tests/`
-  Tests for checking each functionality works fine.
+  Tests for checking each file's functionality works well.

 This structure reflects a clean separation of responsibilities and makes the codebase approachable for both users and developers.